 This course provides students with an introduction to creative expression and art/design techniques in a digital environment.
-Emphasis is placed on designing, creating, editing, and integrating, visual components consisting of bit-mapped and vector-based images, drawings, banners, text, simple animations, and multiple layers.
+Emphasis is placed on designing, creating, editing, and integrating, visual components consisting of bitmapped and vector-based images, drawings, banners, text, simple animations, and multiple layers.
 Upon completion, students should be able to design and produce a range of visual products using digital processing techniques.
+Adobe (Photoshop, Illustrator, Flash, and Dreamweaver) will be used in the course.